kovidgoyal/calibre/manual/diff.rst

 beautify the text and style files before calculating differences.
 This can often result in cleaner and easier to follow differences.
-To do this, click the :guilabel:`Options` button in the bottom right and choose :guilabel:`Beautify files before comapring`.
+To do this, click the :guilabel:`Options` button in the bottom right and choose :guilabel:`Beautify files before comparing`.
 Note that beautifying can sometimes have undesired effects, as it can cause invalid markup to be altered to make it valid.
 You can also change the number of lines of context shown around differences via the :guilabel:`Options` button.